13 Things to Do in Lisbon at Christmas

 Thus, those interested can attend concerts in several churches, mainly of Baroque sacred music and enjoy, at the same time, the architecture and art of these temples, among which are the Church of Grace, the Basilica of Estrela, the Church of Santo Domingo and the Church of San Roque.

-10. A different show at the Circo de Natal of Coliseu dos Recreios
+11. Experience a different show at the Circo de Natal de Coliseu dos Recreios

-If you have gone to Lisbon with children during Christmas (or even before, in November), you will probably not find a better plan for them than attending the Circo de Natal at the Coliseu dos Recreios.
+If you go with children to Lisbon during Christmas (or even before, in November), you will probably not find a better plan for them than attending the Circo de Natal at the Coliseu dos Recreios.

 Practical information

-• Dates: as in other Christmas shows, the dates may vary depending on the year, so it is advisable to check them on their website.
+- Dates: dates may vary depending on the year, so it is advisable to check them on their website.
 It usually takes place from mid-November to December 26, the day after Christmas.

-• Address: the performances take place in one of the capital's best-known auditoriums, the Coliseu dos Recreios, at Rua das Portas de Santo Antão 96.
+- Address: performances take place in one of the capital's best-known auditoriums, the Coliseu dos Recreios, at Rua das Portas de Santo Antão 96.

 12. Participate (or cheer) in the San Silvestre race

 As you can see, visiting Lisbon in December is a marvel.
-In addition, sports fans have a date marked during the Christmas season: the day of the San Silvestre race.
+In addition, sports fans can enjoy the San Silvestre race.
 The streets of Lisbon are filled with runners to cover the 10 kilometers of the race.
 Whether as a participant or as a spectator, do not hesitate to come to the area and be part of the fantastic atmosphere that is created.

-Part of the attraction of this race is that its route passes through some of the most interesting corners of the city.
-Both the start and finish line are located on Avenida da Liberdade, which you are sure to have passed through on your visit to Lisbon's downtown attractions.
+Part of the attraction of this race is that its route passes through some of the most interesting corners of Lisbon.
+Both the start and finish line are located on Avenida de la Liberdade, which you are sure to have passed through on your visit to Lisbon's downtown attractions.

-If you have decided to spend New Year's Eve away from home and you have chosen Lisbon, I can assure you that you are going to live an unforgettable night in a magical atmosphere.
-The main stage of the celebrations to say goodbye to the year is the Praça do Comércio.
-There you will find the huge clock that counts down to welcome the new year.
-Of course, in Portugal there is no custom to eat grapes at that time, so if you want to keep the Spanish tradition you should bring your own.
+If you have decided to spend New Year's Eve away from home and you have chosen Lisbon, you will live an unforgettable night in a magical atmosphere.
+The main stage of the celebrations to say goodbye to the year is the Praça do Comércio where you will find the huge clock that counts down to welcome the new year.
+Of course, in Portugal there is no custom of eating grapes, so if you want to keep the Spanish tradition you will have to bring your own.

 What is customary at the end of the countdown is to toast with champagne.
 An impressive spectacle of lights and sounds begins at that moment, followed by the launching of fireworks over the Tagus.